 “The name’s Sinbad, darlin’ – Sinbad X. You’re on my ship, the Nomad.
 And we’re going to steal a jinn.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Gabriel PennWrite a Review